Iagrah99/foodlogpro/README.md

 The hosted version can be found [here](https://foodlogpro.example.com/).

-**Please note**: This app is hosted using Render with a free instance type.
-Inactive servers spin down after 15 minutes and may take a few minutes to spin back up on the next request.
-Thank you for your patience!

 ### Core Functionality
 - Users can log, edit, and delete meals with various attributes.
 - View personal account information, including profile avatar, username, and join date.